- Secondary market bond yields continue to decline

 By Wealth Trust Securities

-The total secondary market Treasury bond Transacted volume for 18 December was Rs.
-13.31 billion.
+The total secondary market Treasury bond/bill transacted volumes for 29 April was Rs.
+11.34 billion.